-Anyone who tackles the Queen Charlotte Track would agree that it’s one of New Zealand’s best-kept secrets.
-The classic inn to inn walk over 4 or 5 days allows you to walk between lodges covering 72 km of the stunning coastal scenery of the sounds – without the need to pitch a tent or carry more than a daypack.
+Anyone who tackles the Queen Charlotte Track would agree that it’s one of Aotearoa/New Zealand’s best-kept secrets.
+The classic one-way, inn to inn walk over 4 or 5 days allows you to walk between lodges covering 70km of the stunning coastal scenery across the Marlborough Sounds – without the need to pitch a tent or carry more than a daypack.
 Oh, and lunch is made for you each day as well!

-If you are new to multi-day walking, or just not into carrying your bed, kitchen and house on your back – the Queen Charlotte Track offers lodge to lodge walking with a bit of challenge and in plenty of comfort.
+If you are new to multi-day walking, or just not into carrying your bed, kitchen and house on your back – the Queen Charlotte Track offers lodge to lodge walking with a bit of challenge but plenty of comforts.

 The length of the track

-Especially as you are staying on the Sounds, which as stunning views, sunsets, and options for water activities in the warmer months.
+Especially as you are staying on the Sounds, which offer stunning views, sunsets, and options for water activities in the warmer months.

 Is it a self-guided or guided track?

 You can walk this track guided or self-guided, as it’s not a track where you can get lost easily.
-It’s a bit of an adventure to get to the start, as you take a water taxi from Picton (South Island) to Ship Cove where the walk begins.
+It’s a bit of an adventure to get to the start, as you take a water taxi from Waitohi/Picton (Te Waipounamu/South Island) to the trailhead at Meretoto/Ship Cove.

 On the one hour journey, you may be treated to the sight of some local marine life – we were lucky enough to spot some dolphins, but you may also get to see whales!

-Ship Cove is a stunning little place to explore before setting off.
-It’s not hard to see why James Cook stopped there many times in the 1700’s.
+Meretoto/Ship Cove is a stunning little place to explore before setting off.
+It’s not hard to see why James Cook stopped there many times in the 1700s.
 The inlet is sheltered, peaceful and now has interpretive signage explaining the visits and Maori heritage in the area.

 How easy is the Queen Charlotte Walk?

-The walk starts steeply out of the inlet up through rainforest and ferns with a bit of mud thrown in for good measure.
-Mountain bikers are also able to ride the track at certain times of the year, so you might meet a few 2 wheelers along the way.
+The walk begins steeply out of the inlet up through rainforest and ferns with a bit of mud thrown in for good measure.
+Mountain bikers are also able to ride the track at certain times of the year, so you might meet a few 2-wheelers along the way.